DonTseTse/bash_commons/README.md

 - [is_variable_defined()](helpers.md#is_variable_defined)

 # TODO
-- improve handling & clean up test handling of root user executing the test, especially for filesystem functions and installer tools
+- improve handling & clean up if the root user executes the tests, especially for filesystem functions and installer tools
-- clean up & documentation template
 - transform verbose mode for wrapper functions in filesystem collection: merge the "stdout configuration" and "external message template definition array name" parameters.
   The logic is:
 	- if that new merged parameter is omitted or an empty string, it corresponds to stdout *silent* mode
 	- if it's set to *stderr* and *status*, these modes are applied as before